adammurdoch/gradle-plugin-with-tooling-model/README.md

 # Gradle plugin with tooling model

-A test app that fetches a simple tooling model.
+This repository contains a test app that fetches a simple tooling model.
 The model contains some basic information about the project, including its compile classpath.
+It is intended to be used to test the behaviour of project isolation in Gradle.

+### Repository contents

 The source is arranged as follows: